-By comparing Figure 4 to Figure 12 in [31], we see that Bi-STET performs similarly to Shi et al. [31]'s method for short character sequences and slightly better than Shi et al. [31] for longer character sequences which are longer than 11 characters.
-Based on these results, we conclude that Scene Text Transformer (STET) performs similar for short characters sequences and at least as good in decoding longer character sequences.
+By comparing Figure 4 to Figure 12 in [31], we see that Bi-STET performs similarly to Shi et al. [31]'s method for short character sequences and slightly better for longer character sequences which are longer than 11 characters.
+We conclude that Scene Text Transformer (STET) performs similar for short characters sequences and at least as good in decoding longer character sequences.